Janet Zweig

-Janet C. Zweig (born April 4, 1950) is an American artist whose work consists primarily of art in the public realm and computer-driven language-generating sculpture.
+Janet Zweig (born April 4, 1950) is an American artist whose work consists primarily of art in the public realm and computer-driven language-generating sculpture.

 Life and career

 Janet Zweig was born in Milwaukee, WI, raised in Chicago, IL, and has lived in New York since 1994.
 Zweig received her BA from Cornell University and her MFA from The Visual Studies Workshop in Rochester, NY.

-In the 1980s she produced several editioned artist's books.
+In the 1980s, she produced several editioned artist's books.
 In the late 1980s, she started to make computer-driven sculpture using printers and language-generating programs.
 After 1997, she began to work exclusively in the public realm.

 She is currently a senior critic at the Rhode Island School of Design and a lecturer at Brown University's Graduate Program in Public Humanities.